What is Adsumudi? faq drop down arrow

 How do you play? faq drop down arrow

-Each player first chooses their own difficulty level for the game.
+To play classic Adsumudi, each player first chooses their own difficulty level for the game.
 Adsumudi recommends that anyone who hasn’t played yet should start off on easy, then gradually move up to medium, then hard, then monstrously hard.
 Players in the same game don’t necessarily have to play at the same difficulty.

 Get started by placing the entire stack of cards in the center of the table.